 If BDNF levels are going down, what does that mean for GABA:

-Reduction of BDNF results in GABAergic neuroplasticity dysfunction and contributes to late-life anxiety disorder.
+The reduction of BDNF results in GABAergic neuroplasticity dysfunction and contributes to late-life anxiety disorder.

 More importantly in the experiment with mice, they directly tied the level of BDNF in the hippocampus to age-related anxiety.

 In fact, they were able to reverse it by boosting BDNF in the hippocampus: